Discussions over Lorentz-Ether-Theory and SR Simultaneity, Contraction & Expansion

 time it takes him to traverse the length of the object – but which

-dt" will he use?
-Naturally if he bases his length estimate on the
+"dt" will he use?
+Naturally if he bases his length

 measure of the time interval recorded on a ground clock, he will